Agabov123/CV/README.md

 ## Arsenii Gabov

 Computer System Engineering undergraduate student at Queen Mary University of London seeking a career in software engineering.
 I am looking for an opportunity to enhance relevant technical and transferable skills developed through academic study.
+The reason why I want to work as a Software Engineering is if you have an idea you just need to open computer and start coding and this could be anything you can think of.
+Also a sense of accomplishment that you experience once you have finished the project.

 ## Projects